 They say that in good weather you can see the ice of Antarctica from the very southern tip of the continent.
 We didn't manage to verify if this was true, and the team came to the conclusion that it probably depends on when you are there.
 For instance, during the next ice age Antarctica will be visible with the naked eye from Punta Arenas itself, even in bad weather.
 However, when we were there we were more interested in audibility than visibility.
 I think the satellite equipment that we planned to use to broadcast our 'Hello World' from the South Pole accounted for one third of our luggage volume and weight.
 We set up the Iridium dish on the waterfront, or Costanera, and tried to figure out how it all worked.
-As they were setting it up, A.G. and M.T., standing about ten meters apart, had the following conversation:

-Can you hear me?
-Any delay?

-(After a pause of about five seconds...)
+As they were setting it up, A.G. and M.T., standing about ten meters apart, had the following conversation: Can you hear me?
+Any delay?(After a pause of about five seconds...)Yes, no delay.

-Yes, no delay.

 In the meantime, enjoy some of the views offered by this austere place.

-It's December - the height of summer in the Southern Hemisphere and breeding season for the cormorants.
+No one felt like taking a dip - the water was freezing.
+December 2009 It's December - the height of summer in the Southern Hemisphere and breeding season for the cormorants.

 Deserted - the Punta Arenas waterfront.
 The wind blows everything and everyone about.
 An example of Chilean rock painting.